kanishkasthana/ChronoSeq/README.md

 + The links to the notebooks below are intended to be opened using Jupyter.
 Click the image below to watch a video of the process.
 <br>[<img src="https://img.youtube.com/vi/qbhCONpUdx0/hqdefault.jpg">](https://www.youtube.com/watch?v=qbhCONpUdx0)

-### Sitemap
-+ [This website](https://kanishkasthana.github.io/ChronoSeq/sitemap.html) provides an overview of ChronoSeq repository.
-You click on and directly go the the relevant notebook with this.
-There are two main notebooks for Device assembly and Device operation as linked below.
-These notebooks should have the links to help you follow the correct instructions in the right order.
-Please read the disclaimer below before starting.

 ### Device Assembly
 + See the [Device Assembly and Setup notebook](instructions_for_device_assembly_and_setup.ipynb) for a detailed description of how to set everything up.